k2view-academy/K2View-Academy/articles/TDM/03_tdm_architecture.md

 - In general, the data provisioning can be divided to two main parts:

   - Data provisioning request - the request is created by a [TDM task](/articles/101_test_data_management/02_tdm_glossary.md#task).
 The TDM task is created by the user via the TDM GUI and is saved in the TDM DB.
-The TDM task specifies that **what and when** for the data request:
+The TDM task specifies the details about **what and when** for the data request:
     - What: which Business Entity to be provisioned (Customer, Employee, Order, Product ...),  what are the source and target environments, what is the subset of entities, Sync mode, etc.
     - When: when the task needs to be executed, execute by request, or set scheduling parameters to execute the task periodically.
   - Task execution.
 A task can be executed manually by the user via the **TDM GUI**, or can be executed periodically by the **TDM Scheduler** process based on a predefined scheduling parameters.